 command.
 After you have done C-y to get the most recent kill, typing

-have reached the text you are looking for, you can just go away and
+reached the text you are looking for, you do not have to do anything to

 >> Kill a line, move around, kill another line.